Merzasphor/MWSE/docs/source/lua/type/tes3activeMagicEffect/duration.rst

 duration
 ====================================================================================================

 `number`_.
+Read-only.
 The total duration of this specific effect.

 .. _`number`: ../../../lua/type/number.html